VolvoCarsMobility/sensible-logging-for-android/README.md

 // in your app build.gradle
 dependencies {
   implementation 'sh.vcm.sensiblelogging:sensible-logging:1.0.0'
+  implementation 'sh.vcm.sensiblelogging:lifecycle:1.0.0' // not yet published
 }
 ```

 ## Requirements

  - `minSdk` is currently set to `16`
- - The base library is only dependant on the Android SDK and kotlin
+ - The base library is only dependant on the Android SDK and kotlin stdlib
  - The lifecycle extensions is are dependant on `androidx.appcompat` and `androidx.lifecycle` libraries

 ## License